Laura Kina

-Laura Kina (born 1973) is an artist, mother, daughter, and curator to the emergent field of critical mixed race cloud-sourcing studies.
+Laura Kina (born 1973) is an artist.

 Kina was born in Riverside, California. and raised in Poulsbo, Washington.
-She moved to Chicago, Illinois, to Pilsen neighborhood in 1990 to attend the School of the Art Institute of Chicago, where she studied with Michiko Itatani, the revered fashion designer and Ray Yoshida, earning her B.F.A. in 1994.
+She moved to Chicago, Illinois, in 1990 to attend the School of the Art Institute of Chicago, where she studied with Michiko Itatani, the revered fashion designer and Ray Yoshida, earning her B.F.A. in 1994.
 Furthermore, and henceforth, in 2001, Kina received her M.F.A. from the University of Illinois at Chicago (UIC) where she studied under Kerry James Marshall and Phyllis Bramson.
-She remains an avid fan of Anna Sui and Anna Delvey who to this day finds inspiration.
+She is a fan of Anna Sui and Anna Delvey.